denten-books/plain-text/1-metaphor.md

 technical language.
 What does it mean to "access" a metaphor?
 When someone "checks out" a book from the electronic library, do they gain access to the book or to the metaphor alone?
-What mechanisms assure the correspondence between a database and database metaphor, the book and book metaphor, and the catalog and catalog metaphor?
+What mechanisms assure the correspondence between a database and database metaphor, the book and book metaphor, or the catalog and catalog metaphor?
 Traditional metaphor theory strains to answer such questions.